chucktilbury/notc/README.md

-# NACC
+# NOTC
-NACC Is Not A C Compiler -- pronounced as knack.
+NOTC Is Not A C Compiler -- pronounced as "not-see".

-This is the NACC programming language.
+This is the NOTC programming language.
 It's a simple toy language that I am building for fun.
 It consists of a compiler that compiles source code into assembly language, an assembler that creates a binary file from the assembly and a virtual machine that runs the binary.

-NACC is a single pass compiler.
+NOTC is a single pass compiler.
 Symbols must be defined before they are used.
 Comments start with a ";" and end at the end of the line.
 Keywords are not case sensitive.

 ## Not supported features
-NACC is a tiny subset of a "real" programming language.
+NOTC is a tiny subset of a "real" programming language.
 - Pointers
 - Data strucutres

 ## Data types and variables
 There is no notion of a data structure.
 Global variables as well as function locals are supported.
 Variables may be initialized when they are defined or not.
 There is no notion of a pointer or memory allocation.
 Function pointers are not supported.
 Type casting is supported in situations where it's a good idea.
-- number - All numbers are double precision floats.
+- FLOAT - Double precision floats.

+- INT - Int64_t type.

+- UINT - Uint64_t type.

   There is no provision for bitwise operations.

 - string - Strings are formatted using {} characters embedded in the string.
 Strings enclosed in double quotes are formartted and strings enclosed in single quotes are literal.
 There is no notion of a character.

 - boolean - Boolean values can have 2 states.
 True and False.

 - nothing - This type is only used for functions that do not return an actual value.
 Variables cannot be of type nothing.

 ## Functions